nmcteam/3dash/README.md

 * xml
 * rss

 All other files are considered _asset_ files.
-They are not parsed, and they are copied verbatim to the output directory.
-Assets are available in the payload `assets` property.
+They are not parsed, and they are copied verbatim into the output directory.
+Assets are available in the payload's `assets` property.

 ## Content files